 - Lie on your back and bend your knees

 - Gently insert one 600 mg capsule inside your vagina; you can use an applicator if preferred

 - Dispose of the applicator and wash your hands thoroughly

 Other Treatment Options

-- Metronidazole taken orally as a pill or inserted intravaginally as a gel.
+- Metronidazole, taken orally as a pill or inserted intravaginally as a vaginal gel.

 Other natural remedies beyond boric acid are touted to help treat BV and promote vaginal wellness when used in tandem with conventional medications.
 It’s important to remember that these homeopathic remedies are not FDA-approved and are not safe for everyone to use.
 Be sure to speak with your doctor before using any natural treatment to relieve your BV symptoms.
 This includes:

 Very limited research suggests using hydrogen peroxide as a vaginal wash may help clear up odor, improve discharge, and restore balance to the vagina.